ethereum/go-ethereum/content/docs/tools/Clef/Setup.md

 ![two](qubes_newaccount-2.png)

-To test the full flow, we use the client wrapper.
-Start it on the `client` qube:
+To test the full flow, start the client wrapper on the `client` qube:
 ```
 [user@work qubes]$ python3 qubes-client.py
 ```